Shelby White

 Shelby White (born 1938) is an American investor, art collector, and philanthropist.
 She serves on the board of the Metropolitan Museum of Art and is a founding trustee of the Leon Levy Foundation.

 Early life

-White was born in 1938 and grew up in Brooklyn, NY.
+Shelby Ann Baier was born in 1938 and grew up in Brooklyn.
 She received a bachelor's degree from Mount Holyoke College and a master's from Columbia University.
-After college, White married investment banker Rodney L. White, who died in 1969.
+After college, she married investment banker Rodney L. White, who died in 1969.

 In the 1970s, White married Leon Levy, an American investor and philanthropist, and she and her husband developed an interest in antiquities and started bidding at New York auctions in 1975.

 Career

+White began her career as an author and financial journalist and wrote for publications including Forbes, Town and Country and The New York Times.
+In 1992, White published the book What Every Woman Should Know About Her Husband’s Money.
+Her March 1978 article, “The Office Pass,” in Across the Board magazine was among the first on the topic of sexual harassment in the workplace.

 Over the next several decades, White and Levy accumulated a substantial collection of objects from different time periods and international origins.
 Many of the pieces in their collection are on display at the Metropolitan Museum of Art.

-In the early 1990s, White and Levy gave 16 artifacts to the British Museum after being threatened with a lawsuit.
-In 2008, White returned 9 pieces that the Italian government suggested had been exported questionably.
+In the early 1990s, White and Levy agreed to send 16 artifacts to the British Museum upon their deaths, after having been shown evidence that the objects may have been surreptitiously removed from Roman ruins in Icklingham, England.
+In 2008, White returned 9 pieces that the Italian government suggested had been questionably exported.

+The Levy-White collection has been scrutinized for looted objects: in a 2000 article, archaeologists David Gill and Christopher Chippindale stated that 93 percent of the works at the exhibition Glories of the Past: Ancient Art from the Shelby White and Leon Levy Collection had no known provenance.